Competition-based control of the false discovery proportion: The model

 \section{The model}

-In this section we lay out the assumptions that our analysis relies on.
+In this section we lay out the assumptions that our analysis relies on (see Supplementary Table \ref{suptable:definitions} for a summary of our notation).
 Let $H_i$ ($i=1,\dots,m$) denote our $m$ null hypotheses, e.g., in the spectrum-ID problem $H_i$ is ``the $i$th PSM is incorrect,'' and in the linear regression problem $H_i$ is ``the coefficient of the $i$th feature is 0.''
 Associated with each $H_i$ are two competing scores: a target/observed score $Z_i$ (the higher the score the less likely $H_i$ is) and a decoy/knockoff score $\til Z_{i}$.
-For example, in spectrum-ID $Z_i$ ($\til Z_{i}$) is the score of the optimal target (decoy) peptide match to the $i$th spectrum\recomb{.}{, whereas in linear regression $Z_{i},\til Z_{i}$ correspond to the point $\lambda$ on the Lasso path at which the feature and its knockoff entered the model.}
+For example, in the spectrum-ID problem $Z_i$ ($\til Z_{i}$) is the score of the optimal target (decoy) peptide match to the $i$th spectrum\recomb{.}{, whereas in linear regression $Z_{i}$ ($\til Z_{i}$) correspond to the point $\lambda$ on the Lasso path at which the feature (its knockoff) entered the model.}

 Adopting the notation of \cite{emery:multipleRECOMB} we associate with each hypothesis a score $W_i$ and a target/decoy-win label $L_i$.
-By default $W_i=Z_i\vee \til Z_i$ (as in spectrum-ID) but as \BC\ pointed out, other functions such as $W_i=|Z_i - \til Z_i|$ can be considered as well.
+By default $W_i=Z_i\vee \til Z_i$ (i.e., the max of the two scores as in spectrum-ID) but as \BC\ pointed out, other functions such as $W_i=|Z_i - \til Z_i|$ can be considered as well.
 As for $L_i$:

 Because $H_i$ is ignored if $L_i=0$ without loss of generality we assume that $L_i\ne0$ for all $i$.

 Let $N=\{i\,:\,H_i \text{ is a true null}\}$ and note that while typically in the context of hypotheses testing $N$ is a constant, albeit unknown set, it is beneficial here to allow $N$ to be a random set as well.
 Our fundamental assumption is the following: \begin{Assumption} Conditional on all the scores $\{W_i\}_i$ and all the false null labels $\{L_i\,:\,i\notin N\}$, the true nulls are independently equally likely to be a target or a decoy win, i.e., the random variables (RVs) $\{L_i\,:\,i\in N\}$ are conditionally independent uniform $\pm1$ RVs. \end{Assumption} Clearly, if the assumption holds then $\{L_i\,:\,i\in N\}$ are still independent uniform $\pm1$ RVs after ordering the hypotheses in decreasing order so that $W_1\ge W_2\ge\dots\ge W_m$.